 Usage 5: Deactivate an Environment using Anaconda

-To deactivate the environment, simply run the given command:
+To deactivate the current environment and return to the base, simply run this command:

 conda deactivate